towolf/towolf.github.com/docs/PsychGLImageProcessing/AddImageUndistortionToGLOperator.markdown

 title: AddImageUndistortionToGLOperator
 categories:
   - PsychGLImageProcessing
+encoding: UTF-8
 ---

 AddImageUndistortionToGLOperator\(gloperator, exampleImage, calibrationStructureOrFile \[, showCalibOutput=0\]\[, varargin\]\)

 Add a geometric undistortion operation to a given imaging pipeline image processing operator 'gloperator'. 'gloperator' is the operator to add to.
-'exampleImage' is a texture\- or offscreen window handle to a texture or offscreen window which has exactly the color depths and size of the input images you want to geometrically undistort \(and scale\) later on.
+'exampleImage' is a texture- or offscreen window handle to a texture or offscreen window which has exactly the color depths and size of the input images you want to geometrically undistort \(and scale\) later on.
 The created operator will be adapted to only work correctly on input images